EvolvingLMMs-Lab/lmms-eval/README.md

 **Datasets:**

-- VCR: Vision_Caption_Restoration (officially from the authors, MILA)
+- VCR: Visual Caption Restoration (officially from the authors, MILA)
 - ConBench (officially from the authors, PKU/Bytedance)
 - MathVerse (officially from the authors, CUHK)
 - MM-UPD (officially from the authors, University of Tokyo)